Continuing Education Registration Information

 and follow instructions

-change preferred) accepted on campus in the Workforce Development Center, Room 102.
+change preferred) accepted on campus in Fulton-Owen Hall (formerly the Workforce Development Center), Room 102.

-- Registrations will be taken on a space-available basis at the first class section.
+- Registrations will be taken on a space-available basis at the first class session.
 (Checks, credit cards and money orders only.
 No cash will be accepted.)

 4. Fax (410) 334-2952